HeadlessHorseless/PF2-Internal-base/README.md

 # PF2 Internal Base
-This is a fork of TF2Classic Cheat converted to work as a PF2 Internal base
+This is a fork of TF2Classic Cheat converted to work as a PF2 Internal base\
+made for a friend